ilanit1997/DronesRL/README.md

 # DronesRL

 # The assignment
-Drones deliever packages to clients using Reinforcement Learning methods (deterministic and probabilistic)
+Simulation in which drones deliver packages to clients using Reinforcement Learning methods (deterministic and probabilistic)

 # Part 1 - Deterministic Problem